Unidata/science-gateway/vms/science-gateway/readme.md

 ## Obtain HTTPS Certificates

-Obtain HTTPS certificates from a certificate authority such as InCommon and put them in ~/ssl, e.g., `science-gateway.unidata.ucar.edu.crt` and `science-gateway.unidata.ucar.edu.key`.
+Work with system admin staff to obtain an HTTPS key and certificate from a certificate authority such as InCommon.
+Put them in `/etc/ssl/science-gateway/`, e.g., `science-gateway.unidata.ucar.edu.key` and `science-gateway.unidata.ucar.edu.crt`.
+Ensure these are owned by root and set to read only.
+The certificate must include intermediate certificates for security purposes.
+You can test the security quality of the website with [ssllabs test](https://www.ssllabs.com/ssltest/).

 <a id="h-B30CBDF8"></a>